-When you first start working, how do you build a jewelry collection for work — one that’s interesting, tasteful, and professional?
+When you first start working, how do you build a tasteful jewelry collection for work — one that’s interesting but still polished?
 Reader A wonders…

 I come from a decidedly non-professional background, and most jewelry I’ve bought has either gone out of style in a month or been so cheap I feel it doesn’t fit with my upgraded wardrobe.
 I don’t want to look like I’m loaded down with bling, but I also don’t want to look like my grandmother.
 Do you have suggestions for classic pieces that I can wear to school and then to summer internships?
 My particular school is extremely competitive (aren’t they all?) and many women dress in business casual every day.

 How to start building a jewelry and accessories wardrobe is a great question, and something I struggled with when I started in BigLaw.
 My previous jewelry collection was a mix of thrifted/self-made/funky — and at first, I didn’t see any real problem mixing it with business suits.
 Then one day I got called into a Big Meeting.
 Great, I thought, I’m wearing a basic black suit and a simple blouse.

 My confidence disappeared sitting in the VIP’s office, as I became acutely aware of the statement ring I’d chosen to wear that day: a large green agate ring (we’re talking 2″ long) on a chipped, undetermined piece of metal.
 I’d paid $20 for it at a DC flea market.
 What must he think?
 I wondered.
 I wound up turning it to face my palm as I took notes and asked questions about the assignment.

 Psst: here are my latest favorite ways to store jewelry…

 This post contains affiliate links and Corporette® may earn commissions for purchases made through links in this post.
 For more details see here.
 Thank you so much for your support!

 How to Build a Tasteful Jewelry Collection for Work

 I’m curious to hear what readers say here, but I’ll offer a few suggestions: